 Last but not the least.
 I couldn't find this document to be listed in any of the checklists I came across online, but this one is as necessary as the others.
-Write a cover letter briefing about your reason to travel and the parts of Schengen area you intent to visit.
+Write a cover letter briefing your reason to travel and the parts of Schengen area you intend to visit.

 There you have it guys, everything you needed to know to apply for a Schengen Visa.

 Get it all right and have a blast on that dream Euro Trip ;) And follow me on Instagram 😋.